drbaselali/ai-datacenters/README.md

 5- Random forest classification provided limited ability to separate classes.

-With Accuracy = 87% and City F1 = 0.08, it is clear that data centers class dominate, while city class is difficult to separate.
+With Accuracy = 87% and City F1 = 0.08, it is clear that class imbalance was observed with the data centers class domintating, which affected the classification performance on the other group.

-6- Top 20 unique highest risk location - year include the following starting with the highest risk:

-Spain 2022 - United States 2014 - Italy 2011 - Belguim 2011 - France 2011 - United States 2020 - romania 2007 - China 2025 - United Arab Emirates 2021 - United Arab Emirates 2010.

 Author